Sneakerhead

 - trading and reselling on specialised marketplaces;

-- attending conventions such as Sneaker Con (North America and Southeast Asia) and Sneakerness (Europe), and participating in online communities.
+- attending conventions such as Sneaker Con (North America and Southeast Asia) and Sneakerness (Europe), and taking part in online communities.

 Fluency in provenance, colourways, materials, and silhouettes confers social standing within the scene.